Antonio Pigafetta: The Relazione del primo viaggio intorno al mondo

-From a philological point of view, the French editions seem to derive from an Italian original version, while the remaining Italian editions seem to derive from a French original version.
-Because of this, it remains quite unclear whether the original version of Pigafetta's manuscript was in French or Italian, though it was probably in Italian.
-The most complete manuscript, and the one that is supposed to be more closely related to the original manuscript, is the one found by Carlo Amoretti inside the Biblioteca Ambrosiana, Milan and published in 1800 (Primo viaggio intorno al globo terraqueo, ossia ragguaglio della navigazione alle Indie Orientali per la via d'Occidente fatta dal cavaliere Antonio Pigafetta patrizio vicentino, sulla squadra del capitano Magaglianes negli anni 1519-1522).
-Unfortunately, Amoretti, in his printed edition, modified many words and sentences whose meaning was uncertain (the original manuscript contained many words in Veneto dialect and some Spanish words).
-The modified version published by Amoretti was then translated into other languages carrying into them Amoretti's edits.
-Andrea da Mosto critically analyzed the original version stored in the Biblioteca Ambrosiana and published this rigorous version of Pigafetta's book in 1894.
+This manuscript was found by Carlo Amoretti and was published in 1800 (as Primo viaggio intorno al globo terraqueo, ossia ragguaglio della navigazione alle Indie Orientali per la via d'Occidente fatta dal cavaliere Antonio Pigafetta patrizio vicentino, sulla squadra del capitano Magaglianes negli anni 1519-1522).
+Unfortunately, Amoretti modified many words and sentences in his printed edition, resulting in meanings that were uncertain; the original manuscript contained many words in Veneto dialect, and some Spanish words.
+The modified version published by Amoretti was then translated into other languages, translations that carried with them Amoretti's edits.

-Regarding the French versions of Pigafetta's book, J. Dénucé extensively studied them and published a critical edition.
+Andrea da Mosto critically analyzed the original version stored in the Biblioteca Ambrosiana, and published a rigorous version of Pigafetta's book in 1894.
+Jean Dénucé extensively studied the French versions of Pigafetta's book, and published a critical edition in 1923.

 At the end of his book, Pigafetta stated that he had given a copy to Charles V. Pigafetta's close friend, Francesco Chiericati, also stated that he had received a copy and it is thought that the regent of France may have received a copy of the latter.
 It has been argued that the copy Pigafetta had provided may have been merely a short version or a draft.
-It was in response to a request, in January 1523, of the Marquis of Mantua that Pigafetta wrote his detailed account of the voyage.
+As of Triccani's 1935 Enciclopedia Italiana article, it was being reported that Pigafetta wrote his detailed account of the voyage in response to a request by the Marquis of Mantua in January 1523.

 Recognition

 An exhibition on Pigafetta opened in 2019 in Madrid at the library of the Spanish Agency for International Development Cooperation (AECID).

 The Italian destroyer Antonio Pigafetta, of the Navigatori class, was named after him in 1931.

-The bitypic genus of palms, Pigafetta is named in his honor.
+The bitypic genus of palms Pigafetta is named in his honor.